tgcsaba/KSig/README.md

 ```
 pip install git+https://github.com/tgcsaba/ksig.git
 ```
-Also, it seems that CuPy ships CUDA specific versions with the naming convention `cupy-cudaXX`, and these are not properly recognized by the setuptools dependency checker as being a version of CuPy.
-This is the case in Google Colab environments for example, and there it is recommended to use pip install with the `--no-deps` option.
+Also, it seems that CuPy ships CUDA specific versions with the naming convention `cupy-cudaXX`, which are not properly recognized by the setuptools dependency checker as being a version of CuPy.
+This arises in Google Colab environments for example, and there it is recommended to use pip install with the `--no-deps` option to avoid reinstalling.

 ## More Examples